Warning

 return element_identifiers

-def __dictify_output_collections(self, submit_response) -> Dict[str, Any]:
+def __dictify_output_collections(self, submit_response) -> dict[str, Any]:

 output_collections_dict = {}